I am Leverhulme Early Career Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.

 (In The Routledge Companion to Absurdist Literature) - Benjamin in i10: Journalistic Networks, Exchange, and Reception behind a Dutch, Multi-Lingual, Avant-Garde Magazine

-(With Shannon McBriar; in Symbiosis) - 'One Must Know How to Dance': Vicki Baum's Menschen im Hotel (1929), Edmund Goulding's Grand Hotel (1932), and a Choreography of Social Responses.
+(With Shannon McBriar; in Symbiosis) - ‘One Must Know How to Dance’: Baum’s Menschen im Hotel, Goulding’s Grand Hotel, and a Choreography of Social Responses

 (In Quaerendo)